 However, whilst human and animal intervention trials suggest insulin resistance can be fructose-induced, other studies have struggled to replicate this when in a ‘real-world’ context.

 A 2016 meta-analysis sought to establish more clarification on this and the mechanisms behind excess fructose consumption, glucose homoeostasis, and insulin sensitivity in non-diabetic individuals, as current health guidelines struggle to specifically recommend limiting intake of high added or free fructose food and drink.

 What did they find?

 29 articles met their criteria, involving collectively 1,005 healthy, overweight or obese individuals.1

 Following analysis, researchers found in the short-term when fructose is energy-matched and replaces other dietary simple carbohydrates like glucose or starch, hepatic (liver) insulin resistance was promoted, but fasting plasma insulin, HOMA-IR, and glucose disposal rates are less likely to be impacted.

-It was also found having more than 25% more excess energy from fructose in addition to a weight maintenance control diet increased fasting plasma insulin and hepatic insulin resistance.
+It was also found having more than 25% excess energy from fructose in addition to a weight maintenance control diet increased levels of fasting plasma insulin and hepatic insulin resistance.

-The researchers conclude that due to poor quality studies that are short in duration and small in sample size, results may be limited.
-But overall, it was concluded that having too much added fructose, or having it over other forms of simple carbohydrates, is no good for your liver’s sensitivity to insulin.
+The researchers concluded that due to poor quality studies that are short in duration and small in sample size, results may be limited.
+But overall, it was concluded that having too much added fructose is no good for your liver’s sensitivity to insulin.

 The worrying effects of fructose and sucrose (which contains a 50:50 ratio of fructose and glucose) over glucose and starch is not new, contributing to increased fasting insulin, fasting glucose, and the insulin/glucose responses to a sucrose load, suggesting that sucrose (in particular the fructose component) may be more harmful compared to other simple carbohydrates.2

 Why are we concerned with the liver’s sensitivity to insulin?